De Florez Fund for Humor | Information and Application Form

 Selection process | awarding of funds

 Applications are evaluated by the faculty and student members of the de Florez Humor Fund Committee.
 Funding decisions will be made approximately two weeks following the application deadline.
 If an award is made, disbursement of the award will take place within 10 days of the decision announcement.
 Awarded funds can only be transferred to a valid cost object in the MIT accounting system.
 Funds cannot be disbursed in the form of cash or a personal check.
 Applicants are responsible for providing the cost object.
-For more information, students may contact the SHASS Senior Fiscal Officer, Magdalena Rieb.
+For more information contact Ana Ludwig in the Office of the Dean.

 A few modest requirements